Answer Engine Optimization

 What to avoid

-Avoid stale facts about competitors, since wrong claims destroy trust fast.
+Avoid the page that says you are better at everything; it reads as an ad, and both buyers and engines discount it.
+Avoid burying the rival name or the real tradeoffs.
+And avoid stale facts about competitors, since wrong claims destroy trust fast.
 Keep your comparison pages current, pair them with honest positioning, and fit them into the full Answer Engine Optimization Playbook.

 Key takeaways

-• Honest tradeoffs build the trust that gets a page quoted.
+- →Honest tradeoffs build the trust that gets a page quoted.

-• One honest comparison page can outperform a dozen feature pages.
+- →One honest comparison page can outperform a dozen feature pages.

 Common questions